1 BioSciCon, MarkPap Products

 Future IT Telehealth Center for Telecytopathology

-This is the institutialization of our MarkPap Digital concept in the development of IT Telehealth Center for telecytopathology in Rockville, MD.
+This is the institutialization of our MarkPap® Digital concept in the development of IT Telehealth Center for telecytopathology in Rockville, MD.
 The Center is an important milestone and a link in our translational research towards robotics and Global Health.
 This local Center is now in development by a multidisciplinary team of experts at the Shady Grove Innovation Center and the Johns Hopkins University, Montgomery County Campus, Rockville, MD.
 It is a new enterprise intended to provide high-tech medical diagnostic services 24/7 via web-based network.
 The prototype of the Local Telehealth Center is built as a modular system that can be further multiplied on State, Country-wide and Global level.
 The vision is that the Global Center will be responsible for QC/QA, control of other centers for compliance with protocols and polices, change of polices if needs require, customer service for difficult and rare cases, consultations and education.
 Our new expansion in wireless transmission and mobile health will bring another dimension to the Center, that is expected to be further developed into IT and Wireless Telehealth Center.
 Telemedicine is a hope to bring efficient and low-cost health care in rural, low-resource areas and the developing world.
 It is also a hope to decrease disparities in providing health care.
 The interest is tremendous, and we already signed a Trade Agreement with PR of China.
 The Center will also bring benefit to the local economy with building a new infrastructure and providing new jobs, new services and revenues and taxes from services.
-Please click here to see a presentation on the IT Telehealth Center for Telecytopathology.

 MarkPap® Wireless

-MarkPap(r) Wireless is a project in development in the area of Mobile Health - using wireless transmission and cellphone cameras in telemedicine/telecytopathology in areas where the Internet is not available.
+MarkPap® Wireless is a project in development in the area of Mobile Health - using wireless transmission and cellphone cameras in telemedicine/telecytopathology in areas where the Internet is not available.
 For more information about our progress in this field, please view Press Releases and Option for m-Health Telecytopathology.
+This is our current project, and we are concentrated on the development of a Universal Adapter that can combine any microscope and any cell cameras for the purpose of telecytopathology.
+A protoype for the Universal Adapter has been accomplished along with feasibility study.
+Hopkins News, June 2012

 MarkPap® Self